 - Make sure to have some longevity in clinical exposure, doing it for a few years if possible.
-Have leadership experience within that exposure.
-Grow within the role.
+Have leadership experience within that clinical exposure, if possible.
+Grow within your roles.

-- For research-intensive schools, do you have research exposure?
+- For applying to research-intensive schools, do you have research exposure?
 Do you have research experience or publications?

 What else do you have in your application?

-- Other activities that demonstrated who you are and what’s the altruism that you’re dedicating your life to
+- Other activities that demonstrated who you are and the altruism you’re dedicating your life to

 What did you write in your personal statement?